-Using integrated teams comprising of many naval design disciplines, some of our recent work includes the QEC Aircraft Carrier, the MARS tanker auxiliary for the Royal Fleet Auxiliary, RFA Argus and the Canadian Joint Support Ship.
+Using integrated teams of many naval design disciplines, our recent work includes the QEC Aircraft Carrier, the MARS tanker for the Royal Fleet Auxiliary, RFA Argus and the Canadian Joint Support Ship.

 To produce solutions to in-service problems or create new designs, BMT's structural engineers design and analyse structures using hand calculations, in-house tools and proprietary finite element analysis packages.
 We apply Classifications Society Rules, industry and military standards to our work with submarines, surface ships and other structures, such as pontoons and gangways.
 BMT also conduct work in support of structural certification including the production of Structural Design Disclosure Documents and condition surveys.